Training Deep Physics-Informed Kolmogorov-Arnold Networks: Experimental Results

 For the main experiments, we use RGA KANs of width $16$ and depth $12$ (corresponding to $N=6$ RGA blocks).
 To provide a fair comparison, we also evaluate baseline cPIKANs initialized with the proposed Glorot-like scheme and PirateNets, which represent the current state of the art MLP-based architecture on several PDE benchmarks \cite{PirateNets}.
 To match parameter counts across architectures at the same depth, we adjust widths accordingly: for cPIKANs we use width $18$ and for PirateNets we use width $36$.
 All experiments are repeated with three random seeds for statistical significance.
 For RGA KANs, we additionally investigate four variants corresponding to different initializations of the adaptive skip parameters, with $(\alpha,\beta) \in \{0,1\} \times \{0,1\}$.
 After reporting the benchmark results for each architecture, we identify the $(\alpha,\beta)$ configuration that achieves the lowest error and use it as the reference in the subsequent ablation studies.

 The ablation experiments aim to quantify the contribution of each adaptive training component to the overall performance of RGA KANs.
-To this end, we perform the following sequence: (i) train with RBA alone, disabling all other adaptive techniques; (ii) disable RBA while keeping all other techniques enabled; (iii) disable RBA and RAD while keeping causal training and learning-rate annealing; (iv) disable RBA and causal training while keeping RAD and learning-rate annealing; and finally (v) disable RBA and learning-rate annealing while keeping RAD and causal training.
+To this end, we perform the following sequence: (i) train with RBA alone, disabling all other adaptive techniques; (ii) disable RBA while keeping all other techniques enabled; (iii) disable RBA and RAD while keeping causal training and LRA; (iv) disable RBA and causal training while keeping RAD and LRA; and finally (v) disable RBA and LRA while keeping RAD and causal training.
 Each configuration is again trained with three different random seeds.
 The following subsections present the results for each PDE benchmark.